Prayers for Hospital Visits

 4. Arrive relaxed but alert.
 Avoid bringing any unnecessary stress into the hospital setting.
 Trust that the Lord will take care of everything while you are resting and healing.

-READ: Prayer For Addiction Recovery
+READ: Prayer For A Rehearsal Dinner

 What to bring to the hospital